VoiceMOS-Challenge-2023/VoiceMOS-Challenge-2023.github.io/index.md

 The tentative schedule for the VoiceMOS challenge is as follows:

-* Monday April 17: CodaLab page and enhanced speech track go live
+* Monday April 24: Deadline to register.
+CodaLab page and enhanced speech track go live.
-* Wednesday May 24: BC and VCC samples released to VoiceMOS participants
+* Wednesday May 24: BC and VCC samples released to VoiceMOS participants.
-* Wednesday June 14: Predictions for BC and SVCC tracks due
+* Wednesday June 14: Predictions for BC and SVCC tracks due.
-* Friday June 16: BC and SVCC release their listening test results
+* Friday June 16: BC and SVCC release their listening test results.
-* Friday June 23: VoiceMOS Challenge results for French and Singing tracks announced
+* Friday June 23: VoiceMOS Challenge results for French and Singing tracks announced.
-* Friday June 30: System descriptions due
+* Friday June 30: System descriptions due.

 ### Rules